AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Troubleshooting.rst

 initial solution is most likely erroneous.

-In the case of the second message, the system was integrated up to 2.459e-6 s, but CVODE was not able to proceed any further as its internal step size droped to a small value.
+In the case of the second message, the system was integrated up to 2.459e-6 s, but CVODE was not able to proceed any further as its internal step size dropped to a small value.
 This could indicates that your CFL condition is too loose and the chemical stifness can't be properly handled by CVODE.
 You can consider reduce your CFL number: